orkhan-m/ArtFusion/README.md

 ## How It Works

 1. **Login:** Users log in with their email using Alchemy Account Kit.
 2. **Create an NFT:** Upload an image.
 The AI processes the image, generates a description, and creates an NFT.
+Two NFTs used as a source for new one are burned.
 3. **Merge NFTs:** Select two NFTs to combine.
 The AI merges them to create a new, unique NFT.
 4. **Storage:** The newly created or merged NFT image is stored on IPFS, ensuring decentralized, secure, and reliable access.